pageContext

 // If you define Vike.PageContext in a .d.ts file then

-// make sure there is at least one export/import statment.
+// make sure there is at least one export/import statement.

 // Tell TypeScript this file isn't an ambient module: